NetickNetworking/NetickDocumentation/articles/how-to-write-a-transport-wrapper.md

 ### Defining the End Point Wrapper

-Let's also add a define an end point wrapper over UnityTransport `NetworkEndPoint`, and a extension class to do the conversion:
+Let's also define an end point wrapper over UnityTransport `NetworkEndPoint`, and a extension class to do the conversion:

 ```csharp
 public static class NetickUnityTransportExt